keylime/rust-keylime/README.md

 For more information, see the original [python implementation repo](https://github.com/mit-ll/python-keylime) and paper in the References section.

-For now, this project is focusing on the keylime node component, which is a HTTP server running on the server machine that executes keylime operations.
+For now, this project is focusing on the keylime agent component, which is a HTTP server running on the server machine that executes keylime operations.
 Most keylime operations rely on TPM co-processor; therefore, the server needs a physical TPM chip (or a TPM emulator) to perform keylime operations.
 The